ariadnavigo/memo/README.md

 ## License

-memo is published under an MIT/X11/Expat-type License.
+memo is published under the MIT License.
 See ``LICENSE`` file for copyright and license details.